rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/K8sClusterAddInput.md

 - transport: System.String
   - Supported in v9.1+
       The transport type used for communication with the Kubernetes cluster.
+- isAutoPsCreationEnabled: System.Boolean
+  - Specifies whether to enable automatic protection set creation for the Kubernetes cluster.
 - clientSecret: System.String
   - Supported in v9.1+
       The client secret for the service account.